(Updated on 15/08/2022)

 over dead sea and withered land.”

 Unlike the trees of the Old Forest, the wight isn’t a completely separate entity from the larger struggle, or at least so I read in this song with the reference to the “Dark Lord”.
-What connection they may have is left to the reader’s imagination.
+What connection they may have is left to the reader’s imagination, and they may well be more taken with the grim premonition of the words, which predicts a victory for the forces of darkness that will leave the word devastated.

 Then rescue arrives with the return of Tom Bombadil and his ridiculous songs: